 People are hard, so why are they called “soft skills”?
 Much like technical skills, there is both science and art, theory and experience, to becoming good at leading, managing, coaching, mentoring & developing people.
 In this workshop, we’ll look at some of that theory, share experiences and boost your ability to develop yourself and others.

 Can't make it to the workshop in June?
-We're also running the workshop on 13 April and 23 November.
+We're also running the workshop on 23 November.
 Find out more.

 No prior experience leading, managing or developing people is required, but those who are going to get to use such skills in the near future will probably get the most out of this workshop.

 Meri is a geek, a manager, and a manager of geeks.
 She’s a CTO and also runs micro-consultancy ChromeRose, helping digital & technical teams be brilliant.
 An alumna of Procter & Gamble and the Government Digital Service, she has had a career spanning development, project, programme & product management and more recently engineering & operations leadership.
 She’s led teams ranging in size from 30 to 300, mostly with folks spread across the world.

 If you'd like to get involved in supporting the conference, please get in touch to request a sponsor pack.

 Sign up to receive updates about The Lead Developer Conferences, including speaker previews, ticket launches, Call for Proposal details and other exclusive content.
 We won’t spam you and will only send you emails we genuinely think you’ll find interesting.
 You can unsubscribe at any time and you can find more information in our Data Promise.